 What is a Bank Remittance?

-A bank remittance refers to funds that are sent or transferred to another entity as payment for services or a product.
-The word is derived from the term “remit” which means “to send back.”
-Remittances are sent via an electronic payment system, wire transfer, mail, draft, or check.
+A bank remittance is a funds transfer from one bank account to another as a gift or payment.
+Remittances are used to pay bills or invoices and are sent via an electronic payment system, wire transfer, mail, draft, or check.

 How Does a Bank Remittance Work?